 Let’s start with the classic fix — because it often works.
 Unplug your router, wait 30 seconds, and plug it back in.
 This refreshes your network by clearing cached data and resetting connections that might be causing slow Internet.

-Still wondering “why is my WiFi not working” after the reboot?
+Still wondering “Why isn’t my WiFi working?” after the reboot?
 Keep going.

 3. Check for Loose Cables or Damaged Ports